 Other tasks you can directly tie to revenue.
-For example, paid acquisition marketing spend.
+For example, PPC (pay per click) marketing spend.
 You can look directly at what you spend monthly on AdWords, for example, and then tie that to your Google Analytics (you have that set up to track revenue, right?
-If not, check out Annie’s site) to see what your spend is getting you.
+If not, check out Annie’s site) to see what your ad spend is getting you.

-Point is, take the tasks you are doing and figure out which ones are high value and you should keep doing, which are low value and you should hire someone else to do, and which ones are not generating revenue (and are not business critical) that no one should be doing.
+Point is, take the tasks you are doing and figure out which ones are high value and you should keep doing.
+Then, which are low value and you should hire someone else to do, and which ones are not generating revenue and are not business critical.
+Stop doing those.

-Now you have a list of tasks you’ve been doing that:
+After your audit, you have a list of tasks to:

 You need to eliminate all of the tasks in #2.
 Stop doing them.

-I do recommend keeping this list somewhere to check yourself against from time to time, but at the end of the day if a task is actually in #1 or #3 but has been lumped into #2 you’ll realize it and reintegrate it properly.
+Keep this list somewhere to check yourself against from time to time.
+At the end of the day, if a task is actually in number one or three, but has been lumped into number two, you’ll realize it and reintegrate it properly.

-The goal of this step is to free up your time from non-valuable tasks so that you can find and have time for tasks that are going to move your business.
+The goal of this step is to free up your time from non-valuable tasks.
+That frees up time for tasks that are going to move your business forward.

-You’re going to cut out tasks that don’t matter and take up your time.
-You’re going to cut expenses.
+Cut out tasks that don’t matter and take up your time.
+Be brutally accountable and examine the ROI of each task.
+In most cases, you’re going to cut expenses.

 Hypothesize and Test New Strategies

-Maybe you’re invested in content marketing, but need to shift from 3x a week 500-word blog posts to twice a month epic 15,000 word guides.
+Maybe you’re invested in content marketing, but need to shift from 500-word blog posts four times a month to a pair of 5,000-word guides.

-What I do know is that you need to bring in people smarter than yourself to help you with this.
-Whether you hire a coach or simply find mentors that you’ve been connected with tangentially for years who can point you in better directions or help you generate ideas, you need to start being wise not smart and keep asking others for help when you need it.
+What do you definitely need, when budget permits?
+You need to bring in people smarter than yourself to help you with this.
+Whether you hire a coach or simply find mentors who have been through the struggle before and can help you generate ideas.
+You need to be humbly wise not whip-smart, and keep asking others for help when you need it.

 The worst they’ll say is no and, in general, motivated people love to help other motivated people.
 So stay motivated!